 Now that we’ve shared some classroom music appropriate for older children, we’re going to share some ideas for elementary classroom playlists.First, here are some tips for choosing appropriate music:

-- Pick a slow tempo.
 The slower the tempo, the calmer the class will be.
-We’ll leave this decision up to you!

-Here are some great songs to add to your elementary classroom playlist.
+Here are some great songs to add to a classroom playlist for older children.

 - “Three Little Birds” by Bob Marley